Internship (medicine): Egypt

-Before 2018 and upon graduating from a six-year medical school, students undergo one year of internship or clerkship training in a university or teaching hospital.
-During this year, a graduate must complete two-month rotations in each of general surgery, internal medicine, pediatrics, and obstetrics-gynecology.
-They also must complete one-month rotations in a sub-specialty of their choice in each of surgery, internal medicine, anesthesiology and emergency medicine.
+Before 2018 and upon graduating from a six-year medical school, students undergo one year of internship or clerkship training at a university or teaching hospital, officially known as the National Compulsory Medical Internship Program.
+During this year, a graduate must complete two-month rotations in each of general surgery, internal medicine, pediatrics, obstetrics-gynecology and emergency-anesthesiology.
+They also must complete one-month rotations in a sub-specialty of their choice in internal medicine and/or surgery.
 After 2018 the length of medical school has been reduced to five years and the internship has been extended to two years.
 On completion of the internship they take the Egyptian Medical Licensing Examination (EMLE) and they are licensed to practice.

 Germany

-Legal qualification as a doctor in Germany, from 1988 to 2004, required that students serve as “Arzt im Praktikum” (physician in internship) for 18 months.
-In 2004, Germany repealed this regulation.
-Since then doctors of medicine, who successfully finish their medical studies received legal qualification and the status of assistant doctor immediately when taking up a medical occupation.
-However, they cannot enter private practice or work unsupervised until they receive a Facharzt (full board certification) in their chosen specialty.
+The last year of the medical studies in Germany is a mandatory clinical internship called Praktisches Jahr or PJ (literally translated: practical year).
+This internship comes without a salary.
+Some clinics pay a small allowance.
+The interns work as doctors, but are closely supervised.
+Doctors of medicine, who successfully finish their medical studies receive legal qualification and the status of assistant doctor immediately when taking up a medical occupation.
+However, they cannot enter private practice or work unsupervised until they receive a full board certification (Facharzt) in their chosen specialty.